 This repeats students’ exposure to the same information, helping them learn it quickly and retain the information better.
 It also saves time by not showing them the flashcards they already know well.

-If you’re going to be quizzing students frequently as a way to keep them engaged and on top of their studies, you can keep them perpetually ready by introducing Brainscape as a study tool.
+If you’re going to quiz students frequently as a way to keep them engaged and on top of their studies, you can keep them perpetually ready by introducing Brainscape as a study tool.
 You could do this by assigning weekly goals for the number of flashcards made, studied, or reviewed and/or the percentage mastery of a topic.

 Okay, so this one is ambitious.
 But if you pull it off you can pretty much guarantee that the students delivering the lecture—and the ones listening—are going to remember the course material far better than if it were coming from you.
 No offense ... it just shakes things up a bit.